-- · Competitive digital lending experience-We provide regional banks and credit unions with a cost effective way to compete with the technology budgets of their much larger competitors. - Expanded customer base-We refer customers that apply for loans through Upstart.com to our bank partners, helping them grow both loan volumes and number of customers. - Lower loss rates-An internal study comparing our model to that of several large U.S. banks found that our model could enable these banks to lower loss rates by almost 75% while keeping approval rates constant.64
+- Competitive digital lending experience-We provide regional banks and credit unions with a cost effective way to compete with the technology budgets of their much larger competitors. - Expanded customer base-We refer customers that apply for loans through Upstart.com to our bank partners, helping them grow both loan volumes and number of customers. - Lower loss rates-An internal study comparing our model to that of several large U.S. banks found that our model could enable these banks to lower loss rates by almost 75% while keeping approval rates constant.64 - Ficklin and Watkins; see the section titled "Industry, Market and Other Data." - Since 2017, Upstart has used a third-party service to perform quarterly comparative studies of the interest rates offered for Upstart-powered loans versus the interest rates offered by six other companies offering personal loans online.

-Since 2017, Upstart has used a third-party service to perform quarterly comparative studies of the interest rates offered for Upstart-powered loans versus the interest rates offered by six other companies offering personal loans online.
-In an internal study, Upstart replicated three bank models using their respective underwriting policies and evaluated their hypothetical loss rates and approval rates 64 using Upstart's applicant base in late 2017.
+In an internal study, Upstart replicated three bank models using their respective underwriting policies and evaluated their hypothetical loss rates and approval rates - In an internal study, Upstart replicated three bank models using their respective underwriting policies and evaluated their hypothetical loss rates and approval rates using Upstart's applicant base in late 2017.
 To compare the hypothetical loss rates between Upstart's model and each of the replicated bank models, Upstart held approval rates constant at the rate called for by each bank's respective underwriting policy.
-Such result represents the average rate of improvement exhibited by Upstart's platform against each of the three respective bank models
+Such result represents the average rate of improvement exhibited by Upstart's platform against each of the three respective bank models.